 Immunizations.
 Wake Forest University and North Carolina State law require that all new, transfer, re-admit, unclassified, or visiting students, excepting unclassified, distance education, or those with a valid exemption, submit certification of certain immunizations prior to matriculation.
 Documentation should be submitted through an online data portal that is provided to students during the pre-enrollment period.
 All documentation must be received by the term's orientation day.
 Acceptable documentation is (1) the signature of the appropriate official(s) having custody of the immunization records, such as a physician or county health department official, or (2) a certificate from the student's former school containing the approved dates of immunizations, or (3) photocopies of the original records.
-The Medical Center Employee Health Services will have the responsibility for monitoring compliance with the immunization requirements.
-The current Policy and the requirements therein can be reviewed at https://school.wakehealth.edu/-/media/WakeForest/School/Files/About-the-School-of-Medicine/Student-Health-Requirements.pdf.
+Teammate Health is responsible for monitoring compliance with the immunization requirements.